-Portland was coming off a 108-86 defeat at home to Oklahoma City on Sunday, with the team still reeling from the loss of Rodney Hood, who tore his left Achilles tendon in a loss to the Lakers on Friday.
+Portland was coming off a 108-86 loss at home to Oklahoma City on Sunday, with the team still reeling from the loss of Rodney Hood, who tore his left Achilles tendon in a loss to the Lakers on Friday.
 Hood will miss the rest of the season.

-Lillard's step-back 3 put the Blazers up 32-22 at the end of the first quarter.
+Lillard's step-back 3 pointer put the Blazers up 32-22 at the end of the first quarter.
 Lillard had 17 points in the opening period.

-Portland led by as many as 21 in the half and was up 60-41 at the break behind 25 points from Lillard.
+Portland led by as many as 21 points in the half and was up 60-41 at the break behind 25 points from Lillard.